Protect against shopping scams

 Get Norton 360 with LifeLock Select to help safeguard your financial and personal information from scammers and hackers.

-Earlier this year, the Federal Trade Commission listed shopping scams as the second most common type of scam in the United States.
-If you’re shopping online during the holidays, keep an eye out for Black Friday scams and remember that security software like Norton 360 with LifeLock can make browsing and shopping safer and help protect you from identity theft.
+Earlier this year, the Federal Trade Commission listed online shopping scams as the second most common type of fraud in the United States.
+If you’re shopping online during the holidays, keep an eye out for Black Friday scams and remember that security software like Norton 360 with LifeLock Select can make browsing and shopping safer and help protect you from identity theft.

 A woman looks at her credit card while using a computer to look up information on Black Friday scams.